Mstislav Rostropovich: Later life

-Rostropovich's health declined in 2006, with the Chicago Tribune reporting rumours of unspecified surgery in Geneva and later treatment for what was reported as an aggravated ulcer.
+Rostropovich's health declined in 2006, with the Chicago Tribune reporting rumours of unspecified surgery in Geneva and later treatment for an aggravated ulcer.
 Russian President Vladimir Putin visited Rostropovich to discuss details of a celebration the Kremlin was planning for 27 March 2007, Rostropovich's 80th birthday.
 Rostropovich attended the celebration but was reportedly in frail health.

 Though Rostropovich's last home was in Paris, he maintained residences in Moscow, Saint Petersburg, London, Lausanne, and Jordanville, New York.
-Rostropovich was admitted to a Paris hospital at the end of January 2007, but then decided to fly to Moscow, where he had been receiving care.
-On 6 February 2007 the 79-year-old Rostropovich was admitted to a hospital in Moscow.
+He was admitted to a Paris hospital at the end of January 2007, but then decided to fly to Moscow, where he had been receiving care.
+On 6 February 2007 Rostropovich was admitted to a hospital in Moscow.
 "He is just feeling unwell", Natalya Dolezhale, Rostropovich's secretary in Moscow, said.

-Asked if there was serious cause for concern about his health she said: "No, right now there is no cause whatsoever."
+Asked if there was serious cause for concern about his health, she said: "No, right now there is no cause whatsoever."
 She refused to specify the nature of his illness.
-The Kremlin said that President Putin had visited the musician on Monday in the hospital, which prompted speculation that he was in a serious condition.
+The Kremlin said that Putin had visited him in the hospital, which prompted speculation that he was in serious condition.
 Dolezhale said the visit was to discuss arrangements for marking Rostropovich's 80th birthday.
 On 27 March 2007, Putin issued a statement praising Rostropovich.

-He re-entered the Blokhin Russian Cancer Research Centre on 7 April 2007, where he was treated for intestinal cancer.
+On 7 April 2007, Rostropovich reentered the Blokhin Russian Cancer Research Centre, where he was treated for intestinal cancer.
 He died on 27 April, aged 80.

-On 28 April, Rostropovich's body lay in an open coffin at the Moscow Conservatory, where he once studied as a teenager, and was then moved to the Church of Christ the Saviour.
+On 28 April, Rostropovich's body lay in an open casket at the Moscow Conservatory, and was then moved to the Church of Christ the Saviour.
 Thousands of mourners, including Putin, bade farewell.
-Spain's Queen Sofia, French first lady Bernadette Chirac and President Ilham Aliyev of Azerbaijan, where Rostropovich was born, as well as Naina Yeltsina, the widow of Boris Yeltsin, were among those in attendance at the funeral on 29 April.
-Rostropovich was then buried in the Novodevichy Cemetery, the same cemetery where his friend Boris Yeltsin had been buried four days earlier.
+Spain's Queen Sofia, French first lady Bernadette Chirac and President Ilham Aliyev of Azerbaijan, where Rostropovich was born, as well as Naina Yeltsina, Yeltsin's widow, were among those who attended the funeral on 29 April.
+Rostropovich was buried in Novodevichy Cemetery.